 You sacrificed to protect us, let us fight for you!

 Veterans disability lawyers protect your rights

-If you applied for a disability rating and were denied by the VA, let our legal team review the matter.
-Rutter Mills has many years of representing veterans in VA disability claims, including claims for PTSD, Agent Orange, traumatic brain injuries, individual employability, burn pit exposure, combat-related injuries, and many other physical and mental health conditions.
+If you applied for a disability rating and were denied by the VA or you received a rating lower than you feel is fair, let our legal team review the matter.
+Rutter Mills has 60+ years of experience representing veterans in VA disability claims, including claims for PTSD, Agent Orange, traumatic brain injuries, individual employability, burn pit exposure, combat-related injuries, and many other physical and mental health conditions.